4dboard/Proxy-yxorP/README.md

 ## Use case / Applications

-Create static flat file variants of your original webpages by using yxorp to mirror your websites and offer the mirrored/cloned copies as static flat file variations of the original webpages.
+Create static flat file variants of your original webpages by using yxorP to mirror your websites and offer the mirrored/cloned copies as static flat file variations of the original webpages.

 #### 🔥 Cache